 Rex Van Zant, Director of Marketing & Communications

-Rex provides professional and administrative work in planning, directing, implementation of the agency's external communications and media relations.
+Rex provides professional and administrative work in planning, directing, and implementing the agency's external communications and media relations.
 His primary areas of expertise include: agency press releases and media relations; Arts: 92 e-newsletter; ArtsEye e-newsletter; the biennial Indiana Governor's Arts Awards program: the Indiana Cultural Trust Fund and marketing of the Arts Trust License Plate; and agency logo use compliance.
 During legislative sessions, he also serves as the agency's legislative liaison.
 Contact Rex with media inquiries, to schedule media opportunities with the Executive Director, questions regarding Arts: 92 e-newsletter and ArtsEye e-newsletter, IAC logos, Governor's Arts Awards, or the Arts Trust License Plate, and related display ads.

 Contact Rex at: email@example.com 317.232.1273

 Emily Hellmuth, Communications Manager

 Emily provides professional and administrative work related to planning, directing and implementing the agency’s e-communication and social media marketing efforts, as well as website development and management.
 Emily also provides technical expertise in the area of graphic and publication design.
 She facilitates concept development and event management of special IAC capacity building initiatives.

 The Indiana Arts Commission is located in Indiana Government Center North at 100 N. Senate Avenue, Room N505 in downtown Indianapolis.
 All of the following directions lead to Ohio Street via West Street.
 Senate Avenue is one block east of West Street.
 Access to Senate Avenue south of Ohio Street is restricted; therefore, visitors will need to utilize metered parking along Ohio Street or on Senate Avenue north of Ohio Street.